Once, we had a dream. A basement dream with lots of big basement ideas. But today the dreaming is finito. You guys, it’s done.

 No more welcome to the jungle (another great tune).
 We worked hard to make our basement ideas basement realities.
 This former dungeon is today a bit more of a dream. *This post contains affiliate links.
 Please read my full disclosure policy HERE.*

 And before I get too far along in this post, let me share the sources for this space:

 basement source list:

 - ikat teal and orange pillow fabric

-- orange/white geometric/trellis curtains (OR here’s a similar set for less $)
+- orange/white geometric/trellis curtains (here’s a similar set)